enspirit/rack-robustness/README.md

         g.content_type 'text/plain'    # a default content-type, maybe
         g.body{|ex| ex.message }       # by default, send the message

-        # catch TypeError, it denotes a coercion error in our app
+        # catch ArgumentError, it denotes a coercion error in our app
-        g.on(TypeError)
+        g.on(ArgumentError)

         # we use SecurityError for handling forbidden accesses.
         # The default status is 403 here
         g.on(SecurityError){|ex| 403 }
+      end

+      get '/some/route/:id' do |id|
+        id = Integer(id) # will raise a ArgumentError if not an integer

+        ...
+      end

+      get '/private' do |id|
+        raise SecurityError unless logged?

+        ...
       end

     end